 Just before the world shut down, we were able to open EL PANFLETO at the Gran Teatro de Cibao in Santiago.
 Thankfully, it was well received.
 We had another week of performances scheduled in May.
 But of course, that's now postponed until further notice.
 The good news is that the production was a success and will have a further life in the DR, if not elsewhere.

-On other fronts, over the last year I co-wrote the screenplay for an independent Spanish film that was shot here in November.
+On other fronts, over the last year I served as Acting coach for the lead actress and script doctor for the screenplay of an independent Spanish film that was shot here in November.
 I was sorry not to be present for the shooting, because I worked before the filming began as an acting coach for the lead actress, but I had other commitments in November.
 Anyway, everyone seemed pleased with the process and the film is due to come out some time this year, though I have no idea how the release schedule has been affected by the pandemic.
-The working title was AURA and it was directed by Spanish director, Judith Colell.
+The title will likely be 15 HORAS and it was directed by Spanish director, Judith Colell.

 In other news, I'm almost finished translating and re-editing El Camino a tu Salud R.E.A.L., by Doctor Raquelina Luna.
 It's "an integrative guide to total well-being."
 Integrative health is not my field but I learned a lot working on it and I'm proud of the results.
 The English version may only be available on Kindle, but I really look forward to seeing it completed and I'd recommend it to anyone.